Common Adult Skin Problems Slideshow: Shingles, Hives, and More

 Medically Reviewed by Debra Jaliman, MD on June 02, 2020

 Got Skin Problems?

-Is your skin itching, breaking out, covered in a rash, or playing host to strange spots?
-Skin inflammation, changes in texture or color, and spots may be the result of infection, a chronic skin condition, or contact with an allergen or irritant.
-You can learn to recognize common adult skin problems.
-Yet, while many are minor, they may signal something more serious, so always consult a doctor for proper diagnosis.
+Is your skin itchy, broken out, or covered in a rash or strange spots?
+Skin inflammation, changes in texture or color, and spots may result from infection, a chronic skin condition, or contact with an allergen or irritant.
+If you think you have one of these common adult skin problems, have your doctor check it out.
+Most are minor, but others can signal something more serious.

 Shingles (Herpes Zoster)

 A rash of raised dots that turns into painful blisters, shingles causes your skin to burn, itch, tingle, or become very sensitive.
 Shingles often shows up on your trunk and buttocks, but can appear anywhere.
 An outbreak lasts about two weeks.
 You’ll recover, but pain, numbness, and itching might linger for months, years, or even the rest of your life.
 Treatment includes creams for your skin, antiviral drugs, steroids, and even antidepressants.It’s important to be treated early to help prevent complications.